MissingCore/Music/.github/PULL_REQUEST_TEMPLATE.md

 Please check the appropriate items below if they apply to your diff.
 -->

+- [ ] New files have the SPDX license identifier at the top of the file.
 - [ ] Documentation is up to date to reflect these changes.
 - [ ] Ensure dependency licenses are up-to-date by running `pnpm sync:licenses`.
 - [ ] This diff will work correctly for `pnpm android:prod`.